spiffe/java-spiffe/java-spiffe-core/README.md

 ### Configure a timeout for X509Source initialization

-The `X509Source newSource()` method blocks waiting until a X.509 context is fetched.
+The `X509Source newSource()` method blocks waiting until an X.509 context is fetched.
 The X.509 context fetch is retried using an exponential backoff policy with this progression of delays between retries: 1 second, 2 seconds, 4, 8, 16, 32, 60, 60, 60...
 It retries indefinitely unless a timeout is configured.